Renseignements en français

 MLA for Regina Rochdale

 Laura Ross was born and raised on the family farm near Yorkton and attended the University of Regina where she obtained a B.A. in geography and sociology.
-For more than twenty years Laura was a licensed realtor in Regina specializing in residential properties.
+For more than 20 years, Laura was a licensed realtor in Regina specializing in residential properties.
 Prior to her success as a realtor, she operated her own catering company and farmed with her husband Terry.

-Laura has served as Legislative Secretary to the Minister of Health, responsible for retention and recruitment of nurses, long-term care and the reduction of surgical wait times.
-She also served a term as Minister of Government Services.
+Laura was first elected MLA for Regina Qu'Appelle Valley, now named Regina Rochdale, in the 2007 provincial election.
+She was re-elected in 2011, 2016 and 2020.
+Laura was appointed Legislative Secretary to the Minister of Health, responsible for retention and recruitment of nurses, long-term care and the reduction of surgical wait times.
+She was also appointed a term as the Minister of Government Services, and she previously served on the Board of Internal Economy.

-On November 9, 2020, Premier Scott Moe appointed Laura as the Minister of Parks, Culture and Sport, and Minister Responsible for the Status of Women.
+Laura currently serves as Minister of Parks, Culture and Sport, and Minister Responsible for the Status of Women.
+She is a member of the caucus Management Committee.

 Laura currently resides in Regina with her husband Terry.
 They have one son.